-Barneo Ice Camp is a unique Swiss-owned, Russian-operated drift station on the frozen Arctic Ocean near the North Pole.
-With its integrated ice runway, Barneo caters for the air-borne tourist industry that operates from Longyearbyen in Svalbard (Norway).
+Barneo Ice Camp is a unique Swiss-owned, Swiss-operated drift station on the frozen Arctic Ocean near the North Pole.
+With its integrated ice runway, Barneo caters for the air-borne tourist industry that operates from Khatanga, Russia.

-The AN-74 flies from Longyearbyen in Svalbard, Norway around three times a week, taking passengers on a 2.5 hour flight over the Arctic Ocean to Barneo.
+The AN-74 flies from Russia around three times a week, taking passengers on a 2.5 hour flight over the Arctic Ocean to Barneo.
 Passengers are mostly tourists visiting the North Pole but also includes guided and private ski expeditions, scientists and media.
 Mi-8 helicopters fly regularly between Barneo and the North Pole as well as ferrying scientists to their local work sites.

 Camp facilities include heated accommodation tents with comfortable bedding, a large mess tent and kitchen serves regular hot meals, provides 24-hr tea, coffee and snacks and houses a souvenir store with unique Barneo, Arctic and North Pole memorabilia.
 A trauma surgeon resides at the camp for the season as do specialists in many fields - pilots, mechanics, engineers, weather forecasters and observers, communication experts, guest services, general staff and explorers.

 Barneo offers basic facilities suited to those with an adventurous flair.
 If you are a traveler looking for luxury and convenience then you should probably select a cruise rather than fly-in.
 Barneo does not offer shower or bathing facilities, wifi or a restaurant with menu or alcohol however does offer power for devices and can offer private accommodation at additional cost.